-Reset Map27 McCullough Dr. New Castle, DE, 19720 United StatesDeep expertise in complex chemistry: Advanced small molecule programs including heterocycles, high purity monomers, deuterated and isotopically labeled compounds, metabolites, regulated/key starting materials, and complex intermediates, as well as emerging modalities such as PROTACs, peptides, oligonucleotides, ADC linkers, and specialty materials Deep scientific bench strength and high scientific rigor: 150+ chemists in house, with over 80% holding PhDs, experienced in solving highly challenging synthetic and scale up problems.
-Our team ensures deep understanding of chemical nuance and consistently high quality deliverables U.S.-based Chemistry CRO & CDMO: headquartered in Delaware, with a strong reputation for quality, reliability, and scientific rigor across pharma, biotech, and medical device applications with 35+ years of experience supporting drug discovery, development, and commercialization of novel chemistries Faster, lower risk development: Robust, scalable synthetic routes designed early to accelerate SAR cycles and minimize downstream scale up risk.
-Integrated delivery model: Discovery, process development, and specialty manufacturing handled by unified scientific teams—reducing handoffs and improving first time right quality.
-Seamless scale up: Efficient progression from milligram quantities to multi kilogram production.
-Proven speed and reliability: Trusted for time critical programs requiring rapid turnaround without compromising quality Problem solving partner: Frequently selected when other providers cannot deliver viable synthetic solutions Flexible engagement models: Support available through both FTE and fee for service structures based on project needs -Comprehensive small‑molecule synthesis capabilities, including: Heterocyclic compounds containing Nitrogen, Oxygen and Sulfur High‑purity monomers Deuterated compounds Stable‑isotope labeled compounds (^2H, ^13C, ^15N) Natural products Impurities and reference standards Metabolite synthesis (hydrolysis, oxidation, glucuronides, etc.) Protacs Broad experience with diverse ligase binders ((hetero)aryl-glutarimides, thalidomides, and (hetero)aryl-dihydrouracils) Proficient in PEG-amino amide/rigid/flexible linkers Optimized conjugation for multiple chemotypes: amides, O-/N-alkylation, C–C bonds, and sulfonamides Peptides and oligonucleotides (linear and cyclic using solid and liquid phase synthesis) Linker chemistry for ADC's Peptide-drug conjugate Analytical services like method development Stability studies Polymorph and salt screen Regulated starting materials (RSM) Key starting materials (KSM) Amino Acids, Chiral Chemistry-Catalysis, Asymmetric Synthesis, Diastereomeric Salt Crystallization, Enzymatic Resolutions, Diels-Alder, Distillation, Energetic Chemistries, Halogenation, Chloromethylation, Hydrogenation, Low Temperature/Commercial Scale, Nucleosides and Sugars, Organometallic Chemistry – Grignard, Alkylithiums, Ullman, Oxidation (Classical, TEMPO/NaOCl, Pyr-SO3), Palladium and Nickel Catalyzed – Heck, Suzuki and related, Steroids , Sulfonation, Thiophosgenation, Phosgenation, High Containment/Cytotoxic Capabilities upto OEB 4,
+Reset Map27 McCullough Dr. New Castle, DE, 19720 United StatesDeep expertise in complex and emerging chemistry Advanced small‑molecule programs spanning heterocycles, high‑purity monomers, deuterated and isotopically labeled compounds, metabolites, regulated/key starting materials, and complex intermediates.
+Emerging modalities include PROTACs, peptides, oligonucleotides, ADC linkers, and specialty materials.
+Strong scientific depth and rigor 150+ in‑house chemists, with over 80% holding PhDs, experienced in solving highly challenging synthetic, process development, and scale‑up problems.
+Our teams bring deep chemical insight and deliver consistently high‑quality results.
+U.S.-based Chemistry CRO & CDMO Headquartered in Delaware with more than 35 years of experience supporting drug discovery, development, and commercialization.
+Known for quality, reliability, and scientific rigor across pharma, biotech, and medical device programs.
+Robust IP, IT, and data protection Strong intellectual property protection supported by secure IT infrastructure, controlled access systems, and strict confidentiality practices to safeguard client data, processes, and proprietary technologies.
+Faster, lower‑risk development Scalable synthetic routes designed early to accelerate SAR cycles and reduce downstream development and scale‑up risk.
+Integrated delivery model Discovery, process development, and specialty manufacturing managed by unified scientific teams—minimizing handoffs and improving first‑time‑right execution.
+Seamless scale‑up Efficient transition from milligram quantities to multi‑kilogram production.
+Proven speed and reliability Trusted partner for time‑critical programs requiring rapid turnaround without compromising quality or scientific rigor.
+Hands‑on problem‑solving partner Frequently selected when other providers are unable to deliver viable or scalable synthetic solutions.
+Flexible engagement models Support available through both FTE and fee‑for‑service structures to align with evolving project needs. -Comprehensive small‑molecule synthesis capabilities, including: Heterocyclic compounds containing Nitrogen, Oxygen and Sulfur High‑purity monomers Deuterated compounds Stable‑isotope labeled compounds (^2H, ^13C, ^15N) Natural products Impurities and reference standards Metabolite synthesis (hydrolysis, oxidation, glucuronides, etc.) Protacs Broad experience with diverse ligase binders ((hetero)aryl-glutarimides, thalidomides, and (hetero)aryl-dihydrouracils) Proficient in PEG-amino amide/rigid/flexible linkers Optimized conjugation for multiple chemotypes: amides, O-/N-alkylation, C–C bonds, and sulfonamides Peptides and oligonucleotides (linear and cyclic using solid and liquid phase synthesis) Linker chemistry for ADC's Peptide-drug conjugate Analytical services like method development Stability studies Polymorph and salt screen Regulated starting materials (RSM) Key starting materials (KSM) Amino Acids, Chiral Chemistry-Catalysis, Asymmetric Synthesis, Diastereomeric Salt Crystallization, Enzymatic Resolutions, Diels-Alder, Distillation, Energetic Chemistries, Halogenation, Chloromethylation, Hydrogenation, Low Temperature/Commercial Scale, Nucleosides and Sugars, Organometallic Chemistry – Grignard, Alkylithiums, Ullman, Oxidation (Classical, TEMPO/NaOCl, Pyr-SO3), Palladium and Nickel Catalyzed – Heck, Suzuki and related, Steroids , Sulfonation, Thiophosgenation, Phosgenation, High Containment/Cytotoxic Capabilities upto OEB 4,

 The Contract Research Map is owned and maintained by Scientist.com.
 It was created to help researchers in the life sciences identify and connect with contract research organizations (CROs) based on geography.
 Updated nightly, this map features all of the available CROs within our network, so you can order services with a few clicks.
 Click on a specific country, scroll on the map itself or type into the search bar at the top—there are many ways to find the location and suppliers that you’re looking for.
 From Argentina to New Zealand, use this map to connect with a CRO near you.